openharmony/docs/en/application-dev/reference/apis-media-library-kit/js-apis-photoAccessHelper.md

 ## TextContextInfo<sup>12+</sup>

-Represents the text information of the recommended images.
+Represents the text information about the recommended images.

 **Atomic service API**: This API can be used in atomic services since API version 12.